 But when you take a closer look, this situation is quite similar to when executives ponder budget requests for additional staffing and technology in Marketing.
-Sure, we need Marketing to drive sales; but really, how many people and tools could they possible need to plan and execute?
-In reality, quality control management has always been critical to delivering high quality software; but what’s not always obvious is that it covers much more territory than simply exposing errors or bugs.
+Sure, we need Marketing to drive sales; but really, how many people and tools could they possibly need to plan and execute?
+In reality, quality control management has always been critical to delivering high-quality software; but what’s not always obvious is that it covers much more territory than simply exposing errors or bugs.

 Comprehensive Testing Adds Value

 Testing teams are dedicated to validating that a software program or app or product meets the technical requirements and design guidelines established at the start of the project.
 In addition to validating functionality, they also cover standard compliance, non-functional requirements, as well as integration with other systems.
 This broad approach improves the end-product quality and delivers a positive user experience.

 That said quality control management should not become the “gold standard”.
 Expert testing teams must be diligent about identifying and covering the “must-have” scenarios and cases – within project constraints.

 In today’s market, there is the addition of complex Digital Transformation initiatives, where there are typically many connected moving parts that must function together seamlessly – multiple platforms and systems, devices, Websites, and eCommerce capabilities.
 Development work in a specific area can easily impact how the new software interacts with existing systems which makes testing – specifically Integration Testing – a critical part of the complete software development project.